-Post Traumatic Stress Disorder (PTSD) is a serious condition describing the emotional responses to a traumatic event in a person’s life.
+Post-Traumatic Stress Disorder (PTSD) is a serious, often debilitating condition, and is a term used to describe the emotional responses to a traumatic event in a person’s life.

 PTSD can be caused by a single traumatic event, or series of events that have happened in someone’s life.
 PTSD can be caused by:

-The jury is still out as to exactly why people experience feelings of extreme anxiety, depression, flashbacks and anger following a trauma.
+The jury is still out as to exactly why people develop PTSD and the associated feelings of extreme anxiety, depression, flashbacks and anger following a trauma.

-The symptoms of PTSD are thought to be coping mechanisms for dealing with the stress the body and brain have gone through and even ways for the brain to come to terms with what has happened.
+The symptoms of PTSD are thought to be coping mechanisms for dealing with the stress the body and brain have gone through and even a way for the brain to come to terms with what has happened.

 But Post Traumatic Stress Disorder in the general population is much more common than you may think.
-3% of the UK adult population tested positive for PTSD characteristics, with women twice as likely to suffer as men.2
+4% of the UK adult population tested positive for PTSD characteristics.

 You do not need to have been a victim of the traumatic event yourself; witnessing the event can still cause PTSD.
 Some people are also found to be more susceptible to PTSD than others.
-Sometimes this is due to how the brain processes stress chemicals released during traumatic times but a history of childhood abuse, previous mental health issues or exposure to trauma can all increase the risk of PTSD.
+This may be due to how the brain processes stress chemicals released during traumatic times, but a history of childhood abuse, previous mental health issues or exposure to trauma can all increase the risk of PTSD.

 PTSD symptoms fall into four categories, many of which overlap.
-It is useful to know that you may not immediately show symptoms after the event.
+It is useful to know that you may not immediately show symptoms after the event – they can take months to show.

 In fact, in cases of complex PTSD where there have been repeated traumas (such as childhood neglect or domestic violence) it can take several years for the symptoms to appear.

-Most people will show symptoms within three to six months of the event.
+Most people will show PTSD symptoms within three to six months of the event and these symptoms will include:

-Not all people will experience all of these symptoms and some will suffer more than others; for instance avoidance is common with those who have complex PTSD but not as common in acute stress disorder.
+Not all people will experience all of these PTSD symptoms and some will suffer more than others; for instance, avoidance is common with those who have complex PTSD but not as common in acute stress disorder.

 Seeking help for Acute stress disorder or PTSD is really important.
 Acute stress disorder can naturally disappear but approximately 1 in 3 people will go on to develop PTSD symptoms.